Saiga antelope: Characteristics

 A prominent feature of the saiga is the pair of closely spaced, bloated nostrils directed downward.
 Other facial features include the proboscis, dark markings on the cheeks and the 7–12 cm long ears.
 Its head-and-body length is typically between 100 and 140 cm with a 6–12 cm short tail, and it stands 61–81 cm at the shoulder.
 It weighs 26–69 kg.

 The coat shows seasonal changes.
 In summer, the coat appears yellow to red, fading toward the flanks.
 The Mongolian saiga can develop a sandy colour.
 The coat develops a pale, grayish-brown colour in winter, with a hint of brown on the belly and the neck.
 The ventral parts are generally white.
 The hair is 18–30 mm long in summer and can grow up to 40–70 mm in winter.
 This forms a 12 to 15 cm long mane on the neck.
 Two distinct moults occur, one in spring from April to May and another in autumn from late September or early October to late November or early December.

-Only males have horns that are thick and slightly translucent, wax-coloured and show 12 to 20 pronounced rings.
+Only males have horns, which are thick and slightly translucent, wax-coloured and show 12 to 20 pronounced rings.
 With a base diameter of 25–33 mm, the horns of the Russian saiga measure 28–38 cm in length; the horns of the Mongolian saiga reach a maximum length of 22 cm.

 Ecology and behaviour

 Saigas form very large herds that graze in semideserts, steppes, grasslands, and possibly open woodlands, eating several species of plants, including some that are poisonous to other animals.
 They can cover long distances and swim across rivers, but they avoid steep or rugged areas.
 The mating season starts in November, when stags fight for the acceptance of females.
 The winner leads a herd of five to ten, occasionally up to 50 females.
-In springtime, mothers come together in mass to give birth.
+In springtime, mothers come together en masse to give birth.